Nevada Registered Agent

 - Some Nevada business owners hire registered agent services because their business doesn’t keep regular business hours in which service of process or official mail can be delivered.

 - Privacy.
 Many business owners don’t want their home or business address as a point of contact, so they hire a registered agent.

 - Avoid distractions and complications.
-Listing an employee or family member as your registered agent could create a lot of hassles, as they may be the last person you want knowing intimate details of lawsuits concerning your business.
+Listing an employee or family member as your registered agent could create a lot of hassle, as they may be the last person you want knowing intimate details of lawsuits concerning your business.
 Or worse, having a process server hand them a document is proof that you received the document, no matter if your registered agent actually delivers it to you in a timely fashion.
 You could miss a court deadline without ever knowing it.

 - If you don’t want the added responsibility of tracking mail and notices from the Nevada secretary of state, you can hire a registered agent to track the important paperwork for you.
 Having an online account to help maintain your business is often worth the nominal registered agent fee.